Horrynobel/ml--effects-of-drugs-Abuse-on-academic-performance-A-comparative-analysis/README.md

-# ml--effects-of-drugs-Abuse-on-academic-performance-A-comparative-analysis
+# Drugs abuse vs academic performance machine learning project
+## scope
-A machine learning project on the effects of drugs Abuse on academic performance.
+A machine learning study to the effects of drugs abuse on academic performance

+## Installation
+to reproduce the project, follow these steps

+## contribution
+if you want to contribute to this project, pleace contact horry nobel